Meira Warshauer

 1. Sh’ma v’ahavtah (Hear and love)

-Sh’ma yisrael: Adoshem Elokeinu, Adoshem ekhad.
+Sh’ma Yisrael: Adoshem Elokeinu, Adoshem echad.

 Listen, Israel: the Eternal is our God, the Eternal alone.